 It’s better to move slowly before jumping into bed or making any commitments.

-How Do You Act When He Or She Wants To Take It Slow
+How Do You Act If Someone Wants To Take It Slow?

 1. Get Yourself On The Same Page